mozilla-lockwise/lockwise-addon/docs/metrics.md

 For our purposes, we will use the `extra` field for a few purposes:

 - To log the UUID of the item that has been added or changed (e.g. `"item_id": UUID`)
-- To log the fields that are modified when an item is updated in the datastore (e.g. `"fields": "username,passsword,address"` (because the value has to be a string we will have to concat the fields that were updated somehow)
+- To log the fields that are modified when an item is updated in the datastore (e.g. `"fields": "username,passsword,hostname"` (because the value has to be a string we will have to concat the fields that were updated somehow)

 Once an event is registered, we can record it with: